-Advisory "Say on Pay" Vote and Shareholder Outreach
+Advisory "Say-on-Pay" Vote and Shareholder Outreach

-The Company holds annual "say on pay" votes and has received over 95% say-on-pay approval from our shareholders for our executive compensation programs in each of the last seven years, including at the 2021 Annual Meeting of Shareholders.
+The Company holds annual "say-on-pay" votes and has received over 94% say-on-pay approval from our shareholders for our executive compensation programs in each of the last nine years, including at the 2023 Annual Meeting of Shareholders

 While say-on-pay is a key indicator of shareholder feedback, we also are committed to maintaining an open dialogue with our shareholders throughout the year.
-As discussed elsewhere in this Proxy Statement, our Board Chair (who also Chairs our Governance and Compliance Committee) and Compensation Committee Chair offered meetings to nine of our largest shareholders, representing over 52% of shares outstanding, during the fall and winter of fiscal 2022 and met with shareholders representing approximately 30% of shares outstanding in January 2022 to discuss, among other topics, say on pay approval at 2021 Annual Meeting of Shareholders
+As discussed elsewhere in this Proxy Statement, our Board Chair (who also Chairs our Governance and Compliance Committee) and Compensation Committee Chair offered meetings to shareholders representing nearly 58% of shares outstanding during the fall and winter of fiscal 2024 and met with shareholders representing nearly 35% of shares outstanding to discuss, among other topics, Haemonetics' corporate strategy and performance, board diversity and refreshment, executive compensation, corporate responsibility and other governance matters.
+Shareholders we met with were complimentary of our executive compensation program overall, and of our senior management team, while asking insightful questions and providing perspective on how they evaluate the program.
+The feedback from the shareholder outreach efforts was provided to the Governance and Compliance and Compensation Committees as well as the full Board, including with respect to the following compensation matters: